-All personnel performing appraisal work are registered with the Texas Department of Licensing and Regulation (TDLR) and are required to take appraisal courses to achieve the status of Registered Professional Appraiser (RPA) within five years of employment as an appraiser.
-The appraisal district currently has six RPAs.
+All personnel performing appraisal work are registered with the Board of Tax Professional Examiners and are required to take appraisal courses to achieve the status of Registered Professional Appraiser within five years of employment as an appraiser.
+The appraisal district currently has 4 Level IV RPAs and 2 entry level appraiser.
 All personnel are encouraged to complete the training even if they are not working as appraisers.
-After the appraisers are awarded their RPA designation, they must receive additional training of a minimum of 60 hours of continuing education units every two years.
+After the appraisers are awarded their RPA designation, they must receive additional training of a minimum of 75 hours of continuing education units every five years.
 Failure to meet these minimum standards results in termination of the employee.